From "The Container Made of the Contained" Series

 2019

 “I want someone in need.
 I want someone hungry.
 I want someone thirsty.
-Limpid water seeks someone thirsty.” —Shams Tabrizi
+Limpid waters seek thirst.” —Shams Tabrizi

-The contained cannot be reduced to the container and is not defined by it, as the ship does not define the sea.
-Can appearance and nature, name and the named, seeker and the sought, place and presence share the same essence?
-Can the container be made of the contained?
-The very same container that is empty of the contained?
+The contained, likewise, cannot be reduced to the container and is not defined by it; just as the sea is not defined by the ship.
+Can appearance and reality, name and the named, seeker and the sought, place and position share the same essence?
+Can the container -the very same container that is empty of the contained- be made of the contained?

 This installation represents a metaphor for the unity between the container and the contained, dismantling, unavailingly, their eternal relationship; an endless cycle in which the contained is itself a container.